WVIK

 WVIK (90.3 FM) is the flagship National Public Radio station for the Quad Cities region of eastern Iowa and northwest Illinois.
 It is based in Rock Island, Illinois, and licensed to and owned by Augustana College.
 The studios are located on Augustana's campus in Rock Island.
-The station also operates two low-powered translators – K240DZ at 95.9 FM in Dubuque, Iowa and K289BI at 105.7 in Davenport, Iowa.
+The station also operates two low-powered translators – K240DZ at 95.9 FM in Dubuque, Iowa, relays its main programming, and W252EM at 98.3 in Davenport, Iowa, carries WVIK's second HD Radio channel.

+History

 The station signed on for the first time on August 25, 1980, on 90.1 FM.
 The Quad Cities had been one of the last areas of Iowa and Illinois without a city-grade signal from an NPR station.
 Prior to 1980, the only source of NPR programming in the area had been a low-powered translator of Cedar Falls' KUNI, though much of the area got grade B coverage from Iowa City's WSUI.
 In 1991, it moved to its current frequency, and activated its Dubuque translator in 1996.

 In March 2022, WVIK announced plans to realign its programming streams.
-The full-power 90.3 FM signal will air NPR news and talk programming full time, while the 105.7 FM translator in Davenport will carry classical programming 24/7.
-As part of the realignment, the 105.7 FM frequency will be upgraded to cover more of the Quad Cities.
+The full-power 90.3 FM signal would drop its afternoon classical music block to air NPR news and talk programming full time, while the Davenport translator would air classical music full-time.
+As part of the realignment, the 105.7 FM frequency would be upgraded to cover more of the Quad Cities.

+On May 1, 2023, the programming realignment on WVIK took place with WVIK's main signal airing NPR news and talk and the translator airing classical music.
+The station's HD2 subcarrier became a simulcast of the Davenport translator.